 Technology and imperfection.
 The raw and the processed.
 Curator and curated.
 Solo explorer and gregarious collaborator.
 The life and work of Taylor Deupree are less a study in contradictions than a portrait of the multidisciplinary artist in a still-young century.

 Deupree is an accomplished sound artist whose recordings, rich with abstract atmospherics, have appeared on numerous record labels, and well as in site-specific installations at such institutions as the ICC (Tokyo, Japan) and the Yamaguchi Center for Arts and Media (Yamaguchi, Japan).
 He started out, in the 1990s, making new noises that edged outward toward the fringes of techno, and in time he found his own path to follow.
 His music today emphasizes a hybrid of natural sounds and technological mediation.
 It’s marked by a deep attention to stillness, to an almost desperate near-silence.
 His passion for the studio as a recording instrument is paramount in his work, but there is no hint of digital idolatry.
-If anything, his music shows a marked attention to the aesthetics of error, to the short circuits not only in technological systems but in human perception.
+If anything, his music shows a marked attention to the aesthetics of error and the imperfect beauty of nature, to the short circuits not only in technological systems but in human perception.

 And collectively, the cover jackets to the 12k album releases have served as an ongoing exhibit of Deupree’s photography, its lofi aesthetic, with an emphasis on damage and wear and antiquated tech, closely paralleling his music.
 (His photos have also graced numerous books, design anthologies, and other recordings and projects.)